AnastasiiaMishchenko/Internationals/Rosemary/Lecture4.md

  - Issues with Elvin's Py
  - Lot of time spend but no worthwhile result to show
  - Tried NodeRed for Led and Button with an idea to replace Led with the lock, but Not working

+ ## Operate Lock using card reader<a name="lockcard"></a>

+ Anastesia completed the task using the NodeRed and gave the Knowledge transfer